JoeLollo21/WikiFreaks/README.md

 # WikiFreaks
-An open repository of Wikipedia data.
+![VaxStats logo with accompanying text 'an open vaccination data repository for the PNW'][logo.png] An open repository of Wikipedia data.
 Final project LIS 546 (Data Curation II) at UW.
 <br><br>
 by Joe Lollo and Lily Woodard